A chatbot needs data for two main reasons: to know what people are saying to it, and to know what to say back.

 Santa Barbara Corpus of Spoken American English: This dataset contains approximately 249,000 words of transcription, audio and timestamp at the individual intonation units.

 SGD (Schema-Guided Dialogue) dataset, containing over 16k of multi-domain conversations covering 16 domains.
 Our dataset exceeds the size of existing task-oriented dialog corpora, while highlighting the challenges of creating large-scale virtual wizards.
 It provides a challenging test bed for a number of tasks, including language comprehension, slot filling, dialog status monitoring, and response generation.

 Semantic Web IRC Chat Logs Interest Group: This automatically generated IRC chat log is available in RDF, since 2004, on a daily basis, including timestamps and nicknames.

 EXCITEMENTS datasets: These datasets, available in English and Italian, contain negative comments from customers giving reasons for their dissatisfaction with a given company.

 NUS Corpus: This corpus was created for the standardization and translation of social media texts.
 It is built by randomly selecting 2,000 messages from the NUS corpus of SMS in English and then translating them into formal Chinese.

 OPUS is a growing collection of translated texts from the web.
 In the OPUS project they try to convert and align free online data, to add linguistic annotation, and to provide the community with a publicly available parallel corpus.
 It contains dialog datasets as well as other types of datasets.

-Still can’t find the data you need?
-Kili is designed to annotate chatbot data quickly while controlling the quality.
+Still can't find the data you need?
+Kili is designed to accurately annotate chatbot data with less risk and more speed.